MalcolmMcLean/optionparser/README.md

         opt = 0;

         if (width <= 0)
-           fprintf(stderr, "width must be posit've\n"); // It won't sanity
+           fprintf(stderr, "width must be positive\n"); // It won't sanity
-              // test options of you
+              // test options for you

         dowork(filename, width, name, quality);